-Venture Capital and Corporate VC Doesn’t Have to be an Either/Or Scenario
+Venture Capital and Corporate VC Doesn’t Have to be an Either/Or

 There was a time when eyebrows were raised if venture capital (VC) firms saw corporate venture capital (CVC) groups in a startup’s cap table.
 But the stigma of “corporate backing” equallying “corporate control” and blocking other opportunities has lessened.
 After several waves of CVC groups and many failures, CVC managers are also becoming more sophisticated and better able to work with startups and VCs.
 I’ve always believed the more help a company has, the better, but it’s important to understand the difference between VCs and CVCs.